aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 1. Open your project.
 1. On the left sidebar, click <ConsoleLabel name="integration endpoints"/>.
 1. On the **Integration endpoints** page, click **Disk autoscaler**.
-1. Find your endpoint on the list and click <ConsoleIcon name="trash"/>.
+1. Find your endpoint on the list, and click <ConsoleIcon name="trash"/>.

 </TabItem>
 <TabItem value="api" label="API">